JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 This means Oculus games need a little attention to get them running beautifuly on the Knuckles.

 The two issues I've come across so far are:
-* The lack of a menu button
+* No menu button
-* The lack of a jump button
+* No jump button
-* Thumbpad brings up menu when touched (this one is surprisingly irritating unless you fix it)
+* Thumbpad is Menu which is horrible

 So into the Steam Bindings settings we go to fix this.